yugabyte/ybm-cli/docs/ybm_vpc_peering_create.md

 ```
       --name string                 [REQUIRED] Name for the VPC peering.
-      --yb-vpc-name string          [REQUIRED] Name of the YugabyteDB Managed VPC.
+      --yb-vpc-name string          [REQUIRED] Name of the YugabyteDB Aeon VPC.
       --cloud-provider string       [REQUIRED] Cloud of the VPC with which to peer.
 AWS or GCP.
       --app-vpc-name string         [OPTIONAL] Name of the application VPC.
 Required for GCP.
 Not applicable for AWS.
       --app-vpc-project-id string   [OPTIONAL] Project ID of the application VPC.
 Required for GCP.
 Not applicable for AWS.